 A KPBS Explore series taking listeners on a journey through the lives and discoveries of San Diego's raddest scientists — researchers pushing the frontiers of human knowledge.
 Hosted and produced by Margot Wohl.

 Sophia Hirakis is always on the move, just like the proteins she studies.
-She’s always doing something, whether it's traveling between Greece and the States, watching Yankees' games, doing science, working at her family's hotel, or writing and performing poems and music.
-And now that she has her doctoral degree, she's starting a nonprofit to help refugees get into graduate ...
+She’s always doing something, whether it's traveling between Greece and the States, watching Yankees' games, doing science, working at her family's hotel, or writing and performing poems ...
 Read more →

 Who gets access and benefits from our genomes?
 Keolu Fox, an indigenous geneticist, advocates for more fair and transparent rules on how companies and scientists use the DNA of others.